We receive and publish this article from Andrew, how works at the Hua Quan Village. You can find more information on their website or Facebook page.

 Typically one raft carries 8 passengers and the ride lasts for approximately 20 minutes.
 Along the way there are great views of the Cliff Tombs.
 The Cliff Tombs are caskets that are lodged into the crevices found on the face of the mountains and date back 2,600 years.

-The Tombs are a natural archaeological museum, which is very rare and thus have attained worldwide fame.
+The Tombs are a natural archaeological museum, which is very rare and thus has attained worldwide fame.
 The raft ride ends at a location where you are able to watch a 30-minute show, which involves monks climbing down the face of these cliffs in order to show the audience how the tombs arrived in these crevices.

 The night show is a beautiful light show that includes numerous cultural dances as well as a boat ride down the river.
 The show lasts one and a half hours and incorporates the culture of the region into a dance and light show.
 The show involves walking through around 1 km path and stopping 4-5 times to see various productions and dances.